Charcoal: Cooking and heating fuel

 Prior to the Industrial Revolution, charcoal was occasionally used as a cooking fuel.
 It is counted as a smokeless fuel; that is, the carbon is sufficiently pure that burning it causes substantially less air pollution than burning the original uncarbonized organic material would.
 In the 20th century, clean-air legislation mandated smokeless fuels (mostly coke or charcoal) in many areas of Europe.
 In the 21st century, charcoal has been advocated as a way to improve the health of people burning raw biomass for cooking and/or heating.
 Modern "charcoal" briquettes, widely used for outdoor cooking, are made with charcoal but may also include coal as an energy source as well as accelerants, binders and filler.

 To contain the charcoal and use it for cooking purposes, a barbecue grill may be used.
 A small Japanese charcoal grill is known as a shichirin.
 A brazier is a container used to burn charcoal or other solid fuel.

 To start the charcoal burning is harder than starting a wood fire and charcoal lighter fluid may be employed.
 A chimney starter or electric charcoal starter are tools to help with starting to light charcoal.

 Approximately 75% of fuel burned in Haiti is charcoal.

 Reducing agent

-Certain types of charcoal, such as wood charcoal, are used for reducing heated metallic oxides to their respective metals:
+Certain types of charcoal, such as wood charcoal, are used in carbothermic reactions to reduce heated metallic oxides to their respective metals.
+For example: